 The date of the preliminary exam for the year 2021 for TNPSC Group 2 recruitment is expected to be in the month of November/ December 2021 and the main examination is expected to be conducted in the month Feb 2021 tentatively.
 Candidates planning to apply for any of the position in this recruitment can start their preparation for the preliminary examination and Main exam based on the syllabus prescribed by the TNPSC as mentioned here.

 TNPSC Group 2 Exam Pattern 2021

-Tamil Nadu Public Service Commission has announced the revised exam pattern for Group 2 Interview and Non interview posts on its official website.
+Tamil Nadu Public Service Commission has announced the revised exam pattern for Group 2 Interview and Non-interview posts on its official website.
 Interested candidates can take a look at the official exam pattern and syllabus by clicking here.
 There will be two exams, preliminary and main.
-Preliminary exam will consists of objective type questions while the main exam will have descriptive type questions.
-More details about TNPSC Group 2 Interview & Non Interview posts preliminary and main exam are provided below.
+The preliminary exam will consist of objective type questions while the main exam will have descriptive type questions.
+More details about TNPSC Group 2 Interview & Non-Interview posts preliminary and main exam are provided below.